TomSumner28/merchant-data/README.md

    npm run dev
    ```

-The Knowledge Base page lists the files stored in your `knowledge_base` bucket
+Uploaded files in the `knowledge_base` bucket are parsed automatically and saved
-by calling an API route that retrieves file names from Supabase.
-Add new files
-directly in Supabase; once uploaded they appear automatically on the site.
-Use the **Sync with Backend** button on that page to parse any newly uploaded
-files and store their contents in the `knowledge_base_entries` table.
+to the `knowledge_base_entries` table.
+The home page GPT tools use the latest
+entries, plus data from the `Merchants` and `Publishers` tables, to provide
+richer answers.

 The home page includes a Draft Reply tool that can generate email responses.
+Use
-Use the **Tone Enhancer** dropdown to tailor the reply for roles such as Sales, Account Manager or Legal.
+the **Tone Enhancer** dropdown to tailor the reply for roles such as Sales,
+Account Manager or Legal.